-The following information is specific to students enrolled in the on-campus Masters of Science degree programs.
+The following information is specific to students enrolled in the on-campus Master of Science degree programs.
 Students enrolled in the PhD program or certificate programs that require an internship or field placement receive information about their respective program's internship requirements, policies, and procedures through the program director.
 Students enrolled in the online MS in Early Childhood Education program complete a two-semester action research project instead of an internship.
 MSW students should refer to the MSW Handbook for information on field placement.

 Organizations serving as internship sites make a significant investment in Erikson students.
 In return, you and the Institute both have an obligation to fulfill the terms of the internship agreement.
 You will be expected to work the hours agreed upon, respect the organization's goals and procedures, and adhere to a code of professional ethics and confidentiality.
-In addition, you will be expected to adhere to the student responsibilities that apply to all students of Erikson Institute and that are discussed in more details in the "Student Rights and Responsibilities" section, page 76.
+In addition, you will be expected to adhere to the student responsibilities that apply to all students of Erikson Institute and that are discussed in more details in the "Student Rights and Responsibilities" section, page 81.

-Prior to beginning an internship, each student will be required to undergo and successfully complete a namebased student background check.
-The existence of a conviction in an applicant's record does not necessarily mean that he or she will be dismissed from the programs.
+Prior to beginning an internship, each student will be required to undergo and successfully complete a namebased background check.
+The existence of a conviction in an applicant's record does not necessarily mean that he or she will be dismissed from the programs or that the student will be unable to complete the internship requirement.
 Each case is evaluated individually on its facts and not all convictions or disciplinary actions are considered disqualifying to the course of study at the Institute.
-Some internship sites require fingerprint background checks, and the responsibility for obtaining and paying for that belongs to the student.
+Some internship sites require fingerprint background checks and other prerequisites, and the responsibility for obtaining and paying for that belongs to the student.
 Students must have a minimum 3.0 grade point average and have successfully completed all child development core courses before beginning internship.

 Students typically have one internship placement for the entire academic year.
-We strive to help students find internships that reflect their interests.
+We strive to help students find internships that reflect their interests and career goals.
 Students in one of the concentration tracks, however, may have specific requirements concerning previous experience, the type of internship, setting, and number of hours per week.
 Hours and specific commitments vary.
 Contact time, supervisory conferences, and group meetings are arranged by the student, his/her Erikson advisor, the field director, the field liaison, and the internship supervisor.